immatte/Gromeal-2.0/README.md

 <img src="./Gromeal_Thumbnail.PNG" alt="Alt text" title="GroMeal">

-GrenGrab is an app that aims to be a sustainable tool, to avoid food waste, as to plan and organize your weekly meals and provide a shopping list with all the needed ingredients(including total quantity).
+Gromeal is an app that aims to be a sustainable tool, to avoid food waste, as to plan and organize your weekly meals and provide a shopping list with all the needed ingredients(including total quantity).
 Project collaborators : @nalmarazgutierrez, @AnitaMari and @immatte Project supervision : @jbrcodes and @vic-fb

 ## Features: